 A reversed High Priestess is: jealous, manipulative, lying, hostile, proud, lazy.

 The Empress is somehow a complementary card to the High Priestess.
 Where the latter stands for the knowledge acquired through the heart and experiences, the Empress is all about the female mind.
-She rules over her Empire.
-With her head.
+She rules over her Empire in a pragmatic way.

 She thinks, plans ahead and is never short on ideas.
 Two words best describe the Empress: Creative Intelligence.